Torah Mosheh 3:

 11:15 Every raven after his kind;

-11:19 And the stork, the heron after her kind, and the lapwing, and the bat.
+11:19 the stork, the heron of any kind, the hoopoe, and the bat.

-Yet these may ye eat of every flying creeping thing that goeth upon [all] four, which have legs above their feet, to leap withal upon the earth;
+Yet these may you eat of every flying creeping thing that goes upon all four, which have legs above their feet, to leap withal upon the earth;

 even the arbeh locust after its kind,